Death doula: Use of the word midwife

 There has been controversy over the label of "Death Midwife" in Canada.
-The College of Midwives of British Columbia has called for death midwives to stop using the label of midwife, specifically with the Canadian Integrative Network for Death Education and Alternatives (CINDEA).
+The College of Midwives of British Columbia has called for death doulas to stop using the label of midwife, specifically with the Canadian Integrative Network for Death Education and Alternatives (CINDEA).
 The basis of the case is that Louise Aerts, the executive director of the College of Midwives, claims that the term "midwife" is specifically reserved for the traditional sense of the word about birth.
 The Health Professions Act protects its usage.
 In response, the CINDEA website has recently added the following disclaimer to their website: "The role and practices of death midwives are frequently referred to on this website.
 Death midwives are not conventional midwives (who deal with birthing) or health professionals, nor are they registered with any of the Colleges of Midwives in Canada."

 Responsibilities

-The role of a death midwife is educate and empower families to exercise their innate right to care for their own dead.
-Death midwives or doulas "provide emotional, spiritual, and physical support at an intensely personal and crucial time.
+The role of a death doula is to educate and empower families to exercise their innate right to care for their own dead.
+Death doulas "provide emotional, spiritual, and physical support at an intensely personal and crucial time.
 They assist people in finding meaning, creating a legacy project, and planning for how the last days will unfold.
 Doulas also guide and support loved ones through the last days of life and ease the suffering of grief in its early stages".

 Death is a situation that no one can completely prepare for.
 Additionally, many people do not have much experience with people close to them dying.
 Because of this, when it comes to the time to deal with dying there are a lot of questions and uncertainty.
-Pain management is only one part of end of life care; another part, of equal or greater importance at the end of their life, is the psychological aspects, including the management of close relationships.
+Pain management is only one part of end-of-life care; another part, of equal or greater importance at the end of their life, is the psychological aspects, including the management of close relationships.
 A doula's support can relieve stress and burdensome tasks from the family in order to provide care for the dying individual but also gives the individual psychological and emotional support in the process.

 Although the specific responsibilities of a death doula vary from certification program to program, there are certain parallels through each.
 The services provided by a death doula can generally be broken down into two categories.